The HSC is over!

 What is a cover letter?

-You cover letter is your introduction of yourself to the employer and a short, succinct summary of why you are a great fit for the job that is being advertised.
+Your cover letter is your introduction of yourself to the employer and a short, succinct summary of why you are a great fit for the job that is being advertised.

-How to write your cover letter?
+How do you write your cover letter?

 Make sure your cover letter stands out!